alexanderdurr/Spark_PySpark/README.md

 #### If you want to uninstall Spark, use `$ brew remove --force apache-spark`

 If you have any questions on the steps, or if you encountered any other errors, you could let me know and I will try to help.
 Anyway, I'm just a newbie who's only being studying Python, Spark, or machine learning for not very long time, but I'm more than willing to discuss these topics and learn from all of you.
-By the way, I had experience working as a technical support when I was in college, so at least I'm confident in working in cmd and I'm very good at looking for sulotions from google search. :)
+By the way, I had experience working as a technical support when I was in college, so at least I'm confident in working in cmd and I'm very good at looking for solutions from google search. :)